 Adding More Grid Items

-We can add as many grid items to a grid as we need, there is no limit.
-The items will wrap if there is no more space in the current row.
+You can add as many grid items within a grid block/wrapper as you wish by clicking the plus icon.
+The items will wrap if there is no more space in the current row:

 The horizontal gap option allows us to control the horizontal spacing between our columns.